How MiPaas Helps Modernize Government

 A new breed of solution — known as managed integration platformas-a-service, or MiPaaS — is revolutionizing application integration for state and local agencies as well as commercial entities and other private sector enterprises.
 Using MiPaaS solutions, organizations can rapidly integrate applications into best-of-breed solutions, alleviate staffing burdens, minimize risks and more easily budget for costs now and in the future.

-Even if they use iPaaS solutions, state and local governments face a number of challenges when integrating business applications:
+Even if they use iPaaS solutions, state and local governments face a

-Staffing and skills shortages.
-Attracting and retaining qualified IT staff is an ongoing challenge, especially in the public sector.
-Smaller municipalities may have as few as two or three team members to handle a wide spectrum of IT tasks.
-In most cases, these workers do not have the time, specialized training or knowledge of disparate integration tools to implement and manage today’s increasingly complex integrations.
+staff is an ongoing challenge, especially in the public sector.
+Smaller municipalities may have as few as two or three team members to

-Time-consuming manual tasks.
-Manual file integrations consume staff time and potentially introduce errors and security vulnerabilities.
-In addition, manual integrations require IT teams to put files into shared folders, where they are more vulnerable to breaches and improper handling.
+In addition, manual integrations require IT teams to put files into shared folders, where they are more vulnerable to breaches and

 Rapid pace of SaaS upgrade cycles.
 As organizations increase their reliance on software-as-a-service (SaaS) solutions, they increase the risk of improperly configured integrations and security vulnerabilities related to patches and upgrades.
 Few organizations have the staffing to keep up with today’s SaaS upgrade cycles, or to monitor the status of API endpoints and SaaS integration changes over time.